 In addition, it released updates to its Windows, Mac, and Linux apps to further fix the issue.
 Its latest app versions are 4.1.34814.1119 for Windows and 4.1.34801.1116 for Mac OS.
 Users, though, will have to manually update theirs for protection from being hijacked in the middle of a call.

 Zoom commits to keeping your information safe through encryption whenever you sign in through its site, software, or app.
-But here are some additional tips for a secure Zoom experience:
+Here are some supplementary suggestions to enhance your security while using Zoom:

 - Never store your passwords in plain text, which opens up opportunities for malware to gain access to your files.